By Renita Collins

 In Ephesians 4:3 (NLT), Paul tells the Christ followers, “Make every effort to keep yourselves united in the Spirit, binding yourselves together with peace.”
 This is a continuous work.
 It is easy to say “I do” on your wedding day, but what about when his underwear and socks are all over the floor, or the house is a mess, or you are in a heated argument?
 It is easy to love that baby in the crib smiling at you, but what about that teenager who challenges everything you say or that adult child that seems to be living contrary to everything you have taught them?
 Relationships require ongoing work.
 It is a constant endeavor, and each person involved has a responsibility to maintain and guard the unity of the relationship.

 In our society, we tend to shy away from words like submission, meekness, and longsuffering.
 But once we understand their true definition and value, then we can begin to build healthy relationships on a firm foundation with sturdy materials built to last.

 Jesus encourages us to walk in unity with each other.
 He is our example.
 The way we treat each other should be a direct expression of our gratitude to God for His grace, mercy, and love toward us.
 As we do this, we ultimately bring glory and honor to Him.

 About the Author

-Renita Collins currently serves as an executive pastor alongside her husband, Frank Collins Jr., who is the senior pastor of Breath of Life Christian Church in Harper Woods, Michigan.
+Renita Collins currently serves as an executive pastor alongside her husband, Frank Collins Jr., who is the senior pastor of Breath of Life Christian Church in Grosse Pointe, Michigan.
 She is a mother of two and the author of two books, 31 Days of Focus and Persevere.
-The Collins family resides in St. Clair Shores, Michigan.
+The Collins family resides in Grosse Pointe, Michigan.